AriFordsham/GHCWiki/template-haskell/annotations.md

 ## Controversial: [\#8398](https://gitlab.haskell.org//ghc/ghc/issues/8398), module list reification

-[\#8397](https://gitlab.haskell.org//ghc/ghc/issues/8397) alone is very useful, but unfortunately not enough.
-Because it only makes it possible to get annotations for modules, values or types when you already know your target.
-But in the case of `$initHFlags` we want to get all the flags that has been defined somewhere below us in our import tree.
+The [\#8397](https://gitlab.haskell.org//ghc/ghc/issues/8397) from the previous paragraph is already useful on its own.
+Unfortunately, for HFlags purposes it's not enough: it only make it possible to get annotations for modules, values or types when you already know your target.
+But in the case of `$initHFlags` we want to get all the flags that were defined somewhere below us in our import tree.
 To do this, [\#8398](https://gitlab.haskell.org//ghc/ghc/issues/8398) implements module listing.
 Once we get back the module list, we can use the returned names to get the module annotations for all the modules and extract the flag data.

 The current patch is a bit controversial, it simply uses the currently loaded list of modules as a substitute for "module list of our dependencies".
 This approximation is heavily used currently everywhere in GHC, but it can cause problems, as showed in [\#8426](https://gitlab.haskell.org//ghc/ghc/issues/8426).
 SPJ already stated ([ http://ghc.haskell.org/trac/ghc/ticket/7867\#comment:12](http://ghc.haskell.org/trac/ghc/ticket/7867#comment:12)) that he doesn't agree to this approximation and we should work on something that is well defined.
 I agree.

 I propose to change this patch to properly construct the list of dependent modules and return that.
-We would return (pkgid, moduleid) pairs for every module that is imported by us or imported by our imports transitively.
+We would return `(pkgid, moduleid)` pairs for every module that is imported by us or imported by our imports transitively.

 **Here for sure we need design discussion, so please think about this and share your thoughts.**  This is not to say that design discussion is not welcome for the other patches, of course it is!